jinyeom/world-model/README.md

-# world-model
+# World Models
+**Jin Yeom**
+jin.yeom@hudl.com

-PyTorch Implementation of World Models (Ha &amp; Schmidhuber, 2018) for BipedalWalker-v2
+This repository contains a basic implementation of the world model experiment (Ha and Schmidhuber, 2018) for the BipedalWalker-v2 environment.